aditya7840/CloneSMS/README.md

 We are using GEmini 3 to create PRD (Project Requirement Document)

 Please Install DOCX/ODT VIEWER or any other Extention to see the docx in visual code

+PLease install The dependencies using ::  npm install

+Please run the vite server by npm run dev